HDMI vs. Optical: Which Digital Audio Connection to Use?

 In that case, optical is fine.
 Don't sweat not being able to connect with HDMI.
 For most setups, the sound will be just as good with optical as with HDMI.

 While there is a difference between Dolby Digital and those high-res lossless formats, the difference isn't as pronounced as you might expect.
-On a decent system, with decent speakers, you might notice that the high-res formats are a little more open, a little smoother sounding.
+On a decent home theater system, with quality speakers, you might notice that the high-res formats are a little more open, a little smoother sounding.

 On lesser gear, it's a lot less likely you'll hear a difference.
 Most soundbars, for example, lack the fidelity to do anything with the additional resolution.
 Many don't accept those formats at all.

 Use HDMI when you can.
 The cables are cheap, and having just one wire simplifies setup.
 If you can't, optical is fine.
 If your gear doesn't have HDMI, it can't take advantage of the high-resolution audio formats from streaming services anyway.
 On the other hand Dolby Digital is surprisingly good, and unless you have decent gear, you probably won't hear much (if any) improvement with Dolby Atmos and DTS HD MA.